tingerlingerr/DigiPotX9C/Readme.md

 # X9C Series Digital Potentiometer - Arduino Library ![C++](https://img.shields.io/badge/C++-red) ![Arduino](https://img.shields.io/badge/Arduino-teal)

 ## **About**
-Main use case: Variable Reference Resistor for Adjustable Voltage Divider Networks **Description**</br>
+Main Use Case: Variable Reference Resistor for Adjustable Voltage Divider Networks **Description**</br>
-The X9C10C is a digitally controlled potentiometer (digipot) from the X9C series, providing 1 / 10 / 50 / 100 kΩ resistance with 100 tap points (0-99) and ±20% resistance tolerance, that can be adjusted via digital signals. </br>Operated between -5 to 5V logic levels, it features a non-volatile memory with (typical) 1e5 write cycles to store wiper positions.
-The device uses a 3-wire interface (CS, U/D', INC) for increment/decrement control, with 1µs typical step response time, making it ideal for applications requiring programmable resistance like gain adjustment, calibration, or volume control.
+The X9C10C is a digitally controlled potentiometer offering 1/10/50/100 kΩ ranges with 100 taps (0–99) and ±20% tolerance, adjustable via digital signals.
+It supports –5 V to +5 V logic, includes non-volatile memory (10⁵ writes) to store wiper positions, and uses a 3-wire interface (CS, U/D′, INC) with a 1 µs step response.
+Ideal for programmable resistance in gain, calibration, or volume control.

-This repository aims to accurately replicate timing characteristics and resistance taper behaviour of this series of digital potentiometers.
+This repository replicates the timing and resistance taper characteristics of the X9C series of digital potentiometers.

-**Pinout diagram**</br>
+## **Pinout diagram**</br>
 *IMPORTANT:* All digital pots in internet examples use the same device to divide the voltage.
 But I use external resistive devices (strain gauges, soft resistive sensors, etc.) in my research work, and require a variable reference resistor for adjustable voltage divider networks.
 Hence, this ckt diagram helps in using it as a variable reference resistor. https://github.com/tingerlingerr/DigiPotX9C/blob/main/wiring/

+## **Info**
 **Advantages**
 - Dirt cheap (like most chinese products)
 - Unlike mechanical potentiometers, no physical wear; offers repeatable digital control